meganz/mpenc_doc/source/topics.rst

     - Attacker *cannot* participate as non-targets.

   Newer sessions:
-    - [+] as per *identity secrets leak: new sessions*; our session secrets unfortunately include identity secrets.
+    - [+] as (a); our session secrets unfortunately include identity secrets.

 Under insider corruption (and under active attack):
-  As per *session secrets leak*; but entries marked imperfect cannot be improved upon.
+  As (b) except that entries marked imperfect cannot be improved upon.
 More specifically, the properties we *do* retain are:

   - Some limited protection against false claims/omissions about ordering;
-  - (upcoming work) Retain confidential authenticity of ordering and content.
+  - (future work) Retain confidential authenticity of ordering and content.

   Note that these apply to all lesser attacks too; we mention them explicitly here so that this section is less depressing.

 | [x] unavoidable, as explained in the previous chapter.
 | [+] imperfect, theoretically improvable, but we have no immediate plans to.

+.. [#mlen] We do use an opportunistic exponential padding scheme that hides the
+    lowest bits of message length, but have not analysed this under a strong adversarial model.

 .. _distributed-systems: